Ingulfrid/data-analyst-journey/docs/phase0_orientation.md

 - Not focused on ML or statistical modeling — that’s the role of a **Data Scientist**
 - Not always end-user-facing — often work “behind the scenes” to maintain infrastructure

+Unlike *BI Analysts*, they don’t work in front-end tools; unlike *Data Scientists*, their goal isn’t modeling — it’s availability and reliability.

 #### In summary:
 - Designs and maintains the data architecture that analytics depends on
 - Moves data from sources to usable storage through automated, scalable pipelines